umccr-svc/site/content/authors/vlad-savelyev/_index.md

 ---
 # Display name
-title: "Vlad Saveliev"
+title: "Vlad Savelyev"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "vlad-saveliev"
+- "vlad-savelyev"

 ---